Life Sciences Dissertation Honours Project BIOL4247P

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-The aims of the course are to provide experience in the planning and composition of a short research-led dissertation, encompassing analysis and interpretation of primary research literature and in presenting and discussing research findings orally.
+The aims of the course are to provide experience in the planning and composition of a short research-led dissertation, encompassing critical analysis, evaluation and synthesis of data obtained from sources identified from a focused search strategy, and in presenting and discussing research findings orally.

 Intended Learning Outcomes of Course